BILL: As Anti-Semitism Grows, Should We Criminalize White Supremacist Hate Crimes? - Leading Against White Supremacy Act - H.R.61

 The Justice Department would have enhanced authority to mitigate threats

-- The bill focuses on a proactive Department that can investigate and intercede when appropriate to mitigate or prevent an action from culminating in violent activity.
+- Focuses on a proactive Department that can investigate and intercede when appropriate to mitigate or prevent an action from culminating in violent activity.

 - The Uniform Crime Reporting Program in the Department of Justice will log and maintain records of white supremacy-inspired hate crimes.